sabeelmansuri/Bioinformatics-Crash-Course/1_Welcome.md

 - K-means Clustering: Separates a dataset into k groups of points in such a way that the members of a cluster are as close as possible to the center of the cluster they belong to.
 This type of clustering can check that the datapoints we are observing cluster together by tissue type, experimental conditions, time points, etc.

 - Fuzzy Clustering: Datapoints are not definitively assigned to a specific cluster, rather they are given a likelihood of belonging to a cluster.
 This can be used to ascertain levels of co expression between genes, revealing genes which may be under common regulatory control.

-Our [lesson on clustering](https://github.com/sabeelmansuri/Bioinformatics-Crash-Course/blob/master/6.%20Clustering.md) goes over several common methods of clustering in detail, as well as their biological meaning.

 ## Getting Set Up for ssh